Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Wanna step above the clouds?

-For the benefit of the site, I hope it’s popularity will not skyrocket soon.
-Luckily, the start of the hike is not as easily accessible as the first two – no roads lead to Flørli.
 Staying at Flørli 4444 is the prerequisite to hike to Kalleliklumpen, and ferries will take you there between April and September.
-Now is the perfect time to book your bed in this limited spaces facility!
+Now is the perfect time to book your bed in this limited-space facility!

-Flørli Cliff Hike leading to Kalleliklumpen is a 2-hour round trek.
 Well, unless you divert to additional astonishing rock sites, such as Kalleligjelet and Kallelifjellet.
 Beware, these paths are not beaten, so they pass some exposed sections and walk you over the cloudlike soft floor sodden with water.
-Count on your sense of orientation if you want to return to the village safely!
-I relaxed too much, so I confess I did have some short period of panic when trying to return.

-The views are magnificent along the path, but the final stepping on Kalleliklumpen rock is not for the faint of heart!
-You do it at your own risk, and they suggest that one person at a time stands on this table-sized boulder.
-The drop from it is stomach churning, and scientists do not monitor the rock as in Preikestolen case.
+The drop from it is stomach-churning, and scientists do not monitor the rock as in Preikestolen’s case.
 Kalleliklumpen looks like a mini Trolltunga that might fall at any moment.
 It doesn’t mean it will, but it doesn’t mean it won’t.
-I certainly nominate it for one of the best hikes in Norway!
+I certainly nominate it as one of the best hikes in Norway.

 Pipeaway blogger Ivan Kralj standing in front of the waterfall in Lysebotn at the end of Lysefjord, the place of the best hikes in Norway, photo by Ivan Kralj